PAR-Government/Media-Journaling-Tool/doc/NewOperation.md

   *  *mandatory parameter name*:  defines the list of values that trigger mandatory condition such as  "clone", "stacking"] etc.

 * *rules*: Rules are a list of validation rule functions for the operation as defined ealier.
 Rule functions are maintained in maskgen.graph_rules.
+Rules are executed during validation and on establishing new connections.
+Since rules that check donors cannot be run when establishing a new connection, as the donor connection may not exist yet, donor check rules should be prefixed with a 'donor:' designation:

+    * donor:checkDonor

 * *analysisOperations* : A set of operations that analysis the source, target and difference masks to compile meta-data used for validation and probe generation, such as transform homographies, size changes, etc.